 While the scope of this blog post doesn’t cover the nature and potential damages that these vulnerabilities could represent for these retailers and their customers, the risks and damages are very real.
-Online ecosystems, the third-party assets and infrastructures that your organization connects to, represent a growing and significant attack surface for your organization.
+External attack surfaces, the third-party assets and infrastructures that your organization connects to, represent a growing and significant attack surface for your organization.

 The impact of Covid-19, the trend of Digital Transformation, and the rise in online purchase for this holiday season will only increase the likelihood that these vulnerabilities will be discovered and exploited by today’s threat actors.

-While we’ve used the Top 30 U.S. retailers for this post online ecosystems, and their inherent vulnerabilities, are not limited to U.S.-based, large, or only retail organizations.
-In this era of hyper-connected online infrastructures it is likely your organization has a vulnerability hiding in its online ecosystem.
-If you are a cybersecurity representative of your organization (of any size) we encourage you to contact us immediately to get a free single-pass scan of your online ecosystem!
+While we’ve used the Top 30 U.S. retailers for this post external attack surfaces, and their inherent vulnerabilities, are not limited to U.S.-based, large, or only retail organizations.
+In this era of hyper-connected online infrastructures it is likely your organization has a vulnerability hiding in its attack surface.
+If you are a cybersecurity representative of your organization (of any size) we encourage you to contact us immediately to get a free single-pass scan of your external attack surface!